pauloantiquera/couchbase-nodejs-course/README.md

 #Couchbase + NodeJS + Express Course Lab App

+##Lab 1​  ­ Install Couchbase, load bucket, create primary index, and install Postman (Using docker image)

+ 1. Install and configure Couchbase Server 4.5+ as a single node (Docker image)
+ 2. Survey the Couchbase administration console
+ 3. Create a bucket and load documents into Couchbase using cbdocloader
+ 4. Create a primary index to support ad hoc queries (CREATE PRIMARY INDEX)
+ 5. Install Postman to test REST API URLs

 ##Lab 2 - Connect to Cluster, open password protected Bucket, get JSON document, object, and values

  1. Install the couchbase module, and configure an application to use it